blixyk/blixyk/README.md

 Notes:
 Use this place to add many links on my projects I made etc.
 Add link on something visual (project), you can play around with
+- What (name and description), Why (Did you ever have blabla...)
+How (how to use/setup)
+- Use images

 Here are some ideas to get you started: